A determinacy approach to Borel combinatorics: Disjoint complete sections for measure and category

 (2) $\implies$ (3).
 Let $G$ be a $3$-regular Borel graph.
-Using Lemma~\ref{extension_of_directings}, we may assume that $G$ is acyclic, as in the proof of (2) $\implies$ (3) for Lemma~\ref{dcs_equiv_1}.
+Using Lemma~\ref{extension_of_directings}, we may assume that $G$ is acyclic, as in the proof of (2) $\implies$ (3) for Theorem~\ref{dcs_equiv_1}.

 We begin by letting $Y \subset [X]^2$ be a Borel set of pairwise disjoint edges of $G$ that contains at least one edge from each connected component of $G$.
 We define two countable Borel equivalence relations $E$ and $F$ on $Y$ as follows: $R$ and $S$ are related by $E$ if their least points are connected in $G \setminus Y$, and related by $F$ if their greatest points are connected in $G \setminus Y$.
-Of course, we are abusing notation a bit here by using $G \setminus Y$ to denote the graph $G$ with the edges from $Y$ removed.
+Here we use $G \setminus Y$ to denote the graph $G$ with the edges from $Y$ removed.

-We may assume that all the equivalence classes of $E$ and $F$ are infinite; $G \setminus Y$ is smooth on the connected components corresponding to equivalence classes of $E$ and $F$ that are finite, and we can apply Lemma~\ref{extension_of_directings} to get a directing of the connected components of $G$ containing points corresponding to finite $E$-classes or $F$-classes.
+We may assume that all the equivalence classes of $E$ and $F$ are infinite; on the connected components of $G \setminus Y$ that correspond to equivalence classes of $E$ and $F$ that are finite, and we can apply Lemma~\ref{extension_of_directings} to get a directing of the connected components of $G$ containing points corresponding to finite $E$-classes or $F$-classes.

 Now let $B \subset Y$ be a Borel set such that both $B$ and $\comp{B}$ are complete sections for $E$ and $F$.
 Let $D_0 = \{(x,y) : \{x,y\} \in B \text{ and $x$ is less than $y$}\}$.
 Each connected component of $G \setminus Y$ contains infinitely many $x$ such that $(x,y) \in D_0$ for some $y$, and infinitely many $y$ such that $(x,y) \in D_0$ for some $x$.
 We will extend $D_0$ to a total Borel directing of $G$ without sinks or sources.